edurange/edurange-flask/scenarios/prod/getting_started/student_view/readings/Reading9.md

 - `find . -type f -iname *spekter*`

 - What you see is the command find.
 The next `.` is telling us where we want to find.
 It's the path.
 The dot means, search in this location where I am at.
 We could also type in `/Documents` or a full path from the root.
-Where ever you need to search.
+Wherever you need to search.

 - The parameter `-type` is telling find that you specifically want to find a type of object, in this case, `f` stands for a regular file.